jubayerahmmad/building-dream-xi/README.md

 1. **Player Selection**: Choose from a diverse roster of international cricket players, each with detailed stats including name, country, role, rating, batting style, and price.

-2. **Budget Management**: Manage a virtual budget of 2,500,000 coins, with an option to add more.
-Strategically build your team by balancing player costs with team composition.
+2. **Flexible Budget**: Enjoy unlimited budget flexibility, allowing you to freely experiment with team composition.

 3. **Interactive UI**: